jonathanglasmeyer/prettify-xml/README.md

  > Pretty print xml.

-This is a small package that synchronously pretty prints XML.
+This is a small package that synchronously pretty prints XML/HTML.

 ## Usage
 ```js